As a small business or a growing enterprise, the ability to connect quickly and efficiently can make all the difference.

 Customer satisfaction scores (CSAT).

-A metric that reflects how satisfied customers are with the service they receive during phone calls, often gathered through surveys after the call.
 High satisfaction scores indicate positive customer experiences, while low scores suggest problems with communication or issue resolution.
 Regularly review CSAT feedback and implement training or process improvements based on customer comments and pain points.

 Analyzing data to identify areas for improvement.